DGBQ/HubitatProjects-Public/drivers/GooglePollenForecaster/documentation/InstallSetupConfigue_GooglePollenForecaster.md

 <h2 id="disclaimers">🛡️ Disclaimers</h2>

-⚠️ Important: Always backup your Hubitat setup and test automation changes incrementally.
+.\⚠️ Important: Always back up your Hubitat setup and test automation changes incrementally.
 This repository is intended for educational and experimental purposes only.
-Professional judgment is required when deploying in your home.
+Users should exercise professional judgment when deploying in their own environments.

-**Documentation Authorship Note:** This documentation was authored by the project maintainer.
-AI assistance was utilized strictly as an editorial tool for checking consistency, refining grammar, correcting spelling, and improving overall content clarity.
+**Documentation Authorship Note:** The content of this documentation was created by the project maintainer.
+AI was used to assist with editorial tasks, including grammar, spelling, readability, formatting consistency, and overall clarity.

 **Provided As-Is:** All drivers and apps in this repository are provided as-is, without any warranty or guarantee of suitability for your particular setup.
-Use at your own risk.

-**User Responsibility:** You assume full responsibility for any automation decisions, device actions, or outcomes resulting from the use of these drivers or apps.
+**User Responsibility:** The user assumes full responsibility for any automation decisions, device actions, or outcomes resulting from the use of these drivers or apps.
 Always test in a safe environment before full deployment.

 **Google API Usage:** Access to Google APIs (Pollen, Air Quality, Weather) is subject to Google’s terms of service, quotas, and billing requirements.
-Ensure compliance and monitor your usage.
+Users should ensure compliance, monitor their usage, and are responsible for any charges or fees resulting from API calls.

 **Community-Developed / Non-Affiliation:** This repository is independently developed and maintained.
 It is not affiliated with Google LLC, Hubitat Inc., or any other company mentioned.

 **Information Accuracy:** Development was performed using the best available knowledge and resources at the time.
 APIs, Hubitat functionality, or integration methods may change over time, potentially affecting functionality.

 **AI-Assisted Development:** All drivers were developed with AI assistance.
-While code has been tested, AI-generated outputs may include quirks, non-standard patterns, or unexpected behavior.
+While the code has been tested, AI-generated outputs may include quirks, non-standard patterns, or unexpected behavior.
+Users are responsible for testing, monitoring, and verifying the performance and safety of these drivers in their own environments.

-**External Dependencies:** Any third-party libraries, dashboards, or tools referenced are the responsibility of the respective developers.
-Verify compatibility before integrating.
+**External Dependencies:** Any third-party libraries, dashboards, or tools referenced are maintained by their respective developers.
+Users should verify compatibility and assume responsibility for their integration.

 ---